APSU - Marks Building, Clarksville, TN 37040

 What is a Middle College?

 Middle College is a unique collaborative program between Clarksville-Montgomery County School System and Austin Peay State University that enables junior and senior high school students throughout the district to obtain a quality high school education while concurrently receiving direct and invaluable access to college courses.
-Middle College at Austin Peay State University is a transitional program that integrates high school, college, and career training all set on a university campus.
+Middle College at Austin Peay State University is a program that integrates high school, college, and career training all set on a university campus.

 Who is eligible to apply?

-Potential Middle College students may be characterized by any of the following: - Seeks intellectual stimulation found in a rigorous curriculum - Desires a more mature learning environment - Demonstrates the maturity to cope with the challenges and relative freedom of a college environment - Holds a sincere conviction in the importance of education, but does not value the co-curricular and extra-curricular activities of the traditional high school.
+Potential Middle College students may be characterized by the following: - Seeks intellectual stimulation found in a rigorous curriculum - Desires a more mature learning environment - Demonstrates the maturity to cope with the challenges and relative freedom of a college environment - Holds a sincere conviction in the importance of education, but does not value the co-curricular and extra-curricular activities of the traditional high school.
 Middle College will offer 120 CMCSS juniors and seniors the opportunity to earn their high school degree on a university campus

 What are the Admission Requirements?

-Associate Degree Pathway?
+What is the Associate Degree Pathway?

 Are there any expenses to attend Middle College?